alphagov/govuk-developer-docs/source/manual/development-pipeline.html.md

 Code that is merged to `master` is tested again on CI.
 This is because the `master` branch may have changed since the tests last ran on the PR.
 If the tests on `master` pass, Jenkins pushes a `release_123` git tag to GitHub.

+> **WARNING**: some applications have Continuous Deployment enabled, which means the deployment process is fully automated.
+You should do any manual testing with [a temporary, branch deployment](#branch-deploy-review), before you merge.
+>
+> - Check the notes in the [Release app][release] to see if Continuous Deployment is enabled.
+> - You should still monitor the progress of your deployment in the [Release app][release] to check it succeeds.
+> - You can manually deploy your change if the automation fails e.g. due to a flakey [Smokey test][smokey].

 ## Deployment

 Teams are responsible for deploying their own work.
 We believe that [regular releases minimise the risk of major problems](https://gds.blog.gov.uk/2012/11/02/regular-releases-reduce-risk) and improve recovery time.
 The [2nd line team](/manual/welcome-to-2nd-line.html) is responsible for providing access to deploy software for teams who can't deploy it themselves.